Taiwan Global Business Entities Guide Taiwan Company Limited by Shares - 股份有限公司

 Minimum share capital, or equivalent, and payment requirements (including opening a bank account)

-No minimum paid-in capital requirement as long as the amount is sufficient to cover incorporation costs; however, (i) if a foreign citizen will be employed as the General Manager, the minimum paid-in capital is NT$500,000, or (ii) if a foreign citizen will be employed in a position other than the General Manager, the minimum paid-in capital is NT$5,000,000.
-Additional minimum capital requirements may apply depending on the business(es) to be operated by the company.
+There is no minimum paid-in capital requirement as long as the amount is sufficient to cover incorporation costs; however, (i) if a foreign citizen will be employed as the General Manager, the minimum paid-in capital is NT$500,000, or (ii) if a foreign citizen will be employed in a position other than as the General Manager, the minimum paid-in capital is NT$5,000,000.
+Additional minimum capital requirements may apply depending on the business(es) to be conducted by the company.
 Opening a bank account is required in order for the incorporator to inject the capital.

 A representative of the incorporator, who shall be the chairman of the company after incorporation, may be required (i) to open the bank account in person; and/or (ii) to visit the tax authority in person after incorporation for a brief interview with the tax authority on the operation of the company.